Assisted Self-Publishing Programme

-For the Assisted Self-publishing programme, we’re looking for manuscripts in the languages listed above.
+For the Assisted Self-Publishing programme, we’re looking for original, final manuscripts in the languages listed above.
 Furthermore, we will accept the following fiction genres (note the required word count):

 A Memorandum of Understanding will be signed between all parties.
 Note: The author will retain his or her copyright.

 The 12 authors will work with Via Afrika, the NRF Chair in African Languages and ALASA through the process of getting their manuscripts digitally print-ready, up to getting it published and promoted.

 What will Via Afrika, the NRF Chair in African Languages and ALASA do during this process?